 The elected Chapter Officers and the appointed Chapter Committee Chairpersons shall be called the Chapter Executive Board.
 The authority, duties, and responsibilities are stated in A- 01 of the CG.

 The Chapter Executive Board shall normally convene one week prior to the regularly scheduled chapter meeting, except for the months of July and August, to conduct the business of the Chapter for the program year.
 The meetings in July and August shall be scheduled by the President and shall be for the purpose of organizing and planning the new program year.
-The President may unilaterally cancel or reschedule any Chapter Executive Board meeting by giving 7 days’ advance notice to all members of the Chapter Executive Board.
+The President may unilaterally cancel any Chapter Executive Board meeting by giving at least one (1) days’ advance notice to all members of the Chapter Executive Board and will reschedule the meeting in a timely fashion upon consultation with the Board.

 The Chapter President shall confirm the meeting dates and provide each member of the Chapter Executive Board with an Agenda for the meeting.